alazraq/Abdou_CS_DS_doc/docs/_sources/data_science/jupyter_astuces.md.txt

 # Jupyter notebooks astuces

+- Get rid of outputs from notebooks to be able to version it with git more easily:

+> nbstripout --install

 - Import functions from extrternal file in the same folder as ipynb file:

 > from helpers import *